matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 ##### `auth_data` for backup versions

-The `auth_data` property for the backup versions endpoints for `m.megolm_backup.v1.curve25519-aes-sha2` is a signedjson object with the following keys:
+The `auth_data` property for the backup versions endpoints for `m.megolm_backup.v1.curve25519-aes-sha2` is a [signed json](https://matrix.org/docs/spec/appendices#signing-json) object with the following keys:

 - `public_key` (string): the curve25519 public key used to encrypt the backups
-- `signatures` (object): signatures of the public key
+- `signatures` (object): signatures of the `auth_data`.

+The `auth_data` should be signed by the user's [master cross-signing key](https://github.com/matrix-org/matrix-doc/pull/1756), and may also be signed by the user's device key.
+The allows clients to ensure that the public key is valid, and prevents an attacker from being able to change the backup to use a public key that have the private key for.

 ##### `session_data` for key backups